Rinet IT's site has changed over the years along with improvements in WordPress and Joomla!. Read about its history and the changes.

 With Covid-19 limiting my activities away from home, and with work slowing down; it was a good opportunity to renovate the aging Rinet IT website.
 Support for Ultimatum was becoming limited due to ill health of the lead developer.
 The promised major upgrade has not happened and there is much discussion on the forums about sporadic support.
-Reading one of the forum discussions someone mentioned they had moved to Oxygen Builder.
+Reading one of the forum discussions someone mentioned they had moved to Oxygen Builder, and after reading about its many features I bought it while there was a special promotion happening.

 Oxygen is fast and easy to use.
 There is an excellent online reference document plus a collection of YouTube videos explaining everything you could need to know.